Adult and community education staff

 Annual leave entitlements are set out in clause 4.2 of the collective agreement.

-If you're employed for a fixed term for less than 12 months, or are irregularly employed (see section 28 of the Holidays Act 2003), you'll be paid holiday pay of 8 per cent of your gross earnings.
-This is likely to be the case if you're a tutor, coordinator assistant or professional supervisor.
+If you are employed for a fixed term for less than 12 months or you are irregularly employed (see section 28 of the Holidays Act 2003), you will be paid holiday pay of 8% of your gross earnings.

-If you're not employed in this way, you'll get 4 weeks’ annual leave each year.
-This would usually apply if you're a non-teaching coordinator.
+If you are not employed in this way, you will get 4 weeks’ annual leave each year.
+This would usually apply if you are a non-teaching coordinator.

 Sick and bereavement leave